percyperezdante/percyperezdante.github.io/source/content/Notes/Vim.md

 :messages       --> show echom messages only, echo messages are not saved.

 $MYVIMRC   --> special variable that points to ~/.vimrc
+<esc>      --> exit mode to enter normal mode, same as <c-c> or <c-[>

+:nnoremap          <leader>d dd    --|
+:nnoremap <buffer> <leader>x dd    ---> The <buffer> in the second nnoremap command told Vim to only consider that mapping when we're in the buffer where we defined it.

+:nnoremap <buffer> Q x    --|
+:nnoremap          Q dd   ---> When you press Q, Vim will run the first mapping, not the second, because the first mapping is more specific than the second.
 ```

 2. Setting